Persistent, intense sexual urges and hard-to-control sexual behavior are two of the most common symptoms of what some call ‘sex addiction.’

-If you identify with the phrase “sex addict,” the information in this article might help you clarify this common misconception.
+If you identify with the phrase “sex addict” or you think, “I’m addicted to sex,” the information in this article might help clarify your experience.

 Compulsive sexual behavior is treatable, and talking with a health professional can facilitate a path to recovery and improve your quality of life.

-When you look at the list of symptoms of compulsive sexual behavior, it’s natural to identify with some behaviors more than others.
+When you look at the list of symptoms of sex addiction or compulsive sexual behavior, it’s natural to identify with some behaviors more than others.

-In fact, even people who don’t have the condition might recognize themselves in a few signs mentioned here.
+In fact, even people who don’t experience compulsive sexual behaviors might recognize themselves in a few signs mentioned here.

-The key difference is in the duration, frequency, and intensity of these symptoms, and how much they interfere in your relationships and daily functioning.
+The key difference if you want to determine if you have signs of sex addiction is in the duration, frequency, and intensity of these symptoms, and how much they interfere with your relationships and daily functioning.

-You might also experience guilt and shame that you can’t stop some of these sexual behaviors.
+- You might experience guilt and shame that you can’t stop some of these sexual behaviors.

-In other words, CSBD is a persistent and intense urge to engage in sexual behaviors and fantasies, despite any negative consequences that these may cause you or the little satisfaction they offer you.
+In other words, sex addiction often refers to a persistent and intense urge to engage in sexual behaviors and fantasies, despite any negative consequences that these may cause you or the little satisfaction they offer you.

 - being focused mainly on sexual activities, leading you to leave other aspects of your life unattended, including personal care